December 17, 2025 at 9:54 a.m.

 “So after careful deliberation, I decided to support legalizing medical aid in dying in very specific circumstances and with significant protections included in the law to ensure it is not misused or broadly applied.”

 Hochul said these added “guardrails” would include concerns for the elderly and disabled populations, confirmation from a medical doctor that the individual truly had less than six months to live, and a mandatory five-day waiting period to provide the patient the chance to change their mind.
-The actual signing of the bill is expected to take place next month when the Legislature returns.
+The actual signing of the bill is expected to take place next month when the legislature returns.

 When signed into law, New York will become the 13th state, along with the District of Columbia, to legalize assisted suicide.
 On Dec.
 12, Illinois Gov. JB Pritzker signed SB 1950 into law, allowing terminally ill adults who are Illinois residents to end their lives through self-administered lethal drugs prescribed by a physician.

 As OSV News stated in their story about the Illinois bill, “Catholic teaching states that ‘intentional euthanasia, whatever its forms or motives, is murder’ (Catechism, 2324).
-The teaching of the Catholic Church is quite specific, with the Second Vatican Council condemning ‘euthanasia or willful self-destruction’ among the moral ‘infamies’ that ‘poison human society’ and are a ‘supreme dishonor to the Creator.’”
+The teaching of the Catholic Church is quite specific, with the Second Vatican Council condemning ‘euthanasia or willful self-destruction’ among the moral ‘infamies’ that ‘poison human society’ and are a ‘supreme dishonor to the Creator.’ ”

-And the American Medical Association has long stated that “Physician-assisted suicide is fundamentally incompatible with the physician’s role as healer, would be difficult or impossible to control, and would pose serious societal risks.”
+And the American Medical Association has long stated that “physician-assisted suicide is fundamentally incompatible with the physician’s role as healer, would be difficult or impossible to control, and would pose serious societal risks.”

-As for the guardrails that Hochul spoke of, the New York Catholic Conference has long pointed to the fact that once physician-assisted suicide is legal, advocates of the practice will stop at nothing for its continued expansion, calling it a slippery slope.
-In fact the conference released a statement that was published in last week’s paper with End of Life Choices Executive Director Mandi Zucker saying “We will also continue to advocate for changes to the law once enacted that will make the option of medical aid in dying more accessible to everyone.”
+As for the guardrails that Hochul spoke of, the New York State Catholic Conference has long pointed to the fact that once physician-assisted suicide is legal, advocates of the practice will stop at nothing for its continued expansion, calling it a slippery slope.
+In fact the conference released a statement that was published in last week’s paper with End of Life Choices Executive Director Mandi Zucker saying, “We will also continue to advocate for changes to the law once enacted that will make the option of medical aid in dying more accessible to everyone.”

 And that is something, the Bishops said, every New Yorker should continue to reject.